Proto4j/proto4j-xtral/README.md

 ````

 In order to react to messages that should be sent and messages that have been received, `Agent` classes have to be defined.
 They
-consists of methods that should react as a handler:
+consist of methods that should react as a handler:

 ````java
 package src.localhost.client.handler; // note the sub-package here